 401(k) Rollover in St. Louis Hills, MO.
 Changing jobs or careers is the start of a brand new, exciting chapter in your life.
-However, it’s often difficult for St. Louis Hills, MO residents to know what to do with their existing 401(k) savings.
-Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.
+However, many St. Louis Hills, MO residents wonder what the best options are for their 401(k) with their previous employer.
+Managing multiple retirement savings accounts can be complex and a pain in the neck.

 401(k) Rollover in St. Louis Hills,MO

-There are a few different ways to handle your 401(k) rollover in St. Louis Hills, MO, and oftentimes it takes trustworthy financial planning and an experienced financial advisor to know which option is best for you.
-Correct Capital is a privately owned firm with fiduciary advisors.
+There are several options for handling your 401(k) rollover in St. Louis Hills, MO, and oftentimes it takes trustworthy financial planning and an experienced financial advisor to know which option is best for you.
+Correct Capital is an independent advisory firm whose advisors hold themselves to the fiduciary standard.
 This means any advice we give is based on what we believe is best for your financial needs.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer impartial, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+We offer objective, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 877-930-4015 or contact us online to learn more about 401(k) rollover options in St. Louis Hills, MO.

-If you have over $5,000 invested in your 401(k), most, but not all, St. Louis Hills, MO companies permit you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of St. Louis Hills, MO companies permit you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many employees in St. Louis Hills, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
+Many people in St. Louis Hills, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s.
 If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to move the funds any time you’d like.

-However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to add to your savings, which may have an impact on your retirement planning.
-After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans with several different custodians.
-Withdrawal options can be limited and large amounts of your money will be withheld.
+However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
+After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be a hassle to manage several different retirement plans with several different custodians.
+Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital's retirement consultants can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital's retirement consultants can help you understand if sticking with your old 401(k) is right for you.

 2. Roll Over Your 401(k) to Your New Employer

-If your new position in St. Louis Hills, MO also offers a 401(k), most employers will permit you to roll over your 401(k) savings to their plan.
-You may consider this if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
-Also, you will not be required to withdraw required minimum distributions after you turn 72 as long as you are still working.
+If your new job in St. Louis Hills, MO also offers a 401(k), most employers will let you roll over your 401(k) assets to their plan.
+You may consider this if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+Also, required minimum distributions may be delayed even after you turn 72 as long as you are still working.

-If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
-The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A knowledgeable financial advisor will help you decide if you should stick with your previous plan or roll over your 401(k) to your new employer.
+If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+The 401(k) plan with your new employer may not contain all the benefits of your previous one.
+A trustworthy financial advisor will help you decide if you should stick with your previous plan or roll over your 401(k) to your new employer.

 3. Open a Rollover IRA

-IRA stands for Individual Retirement Account.
+IRA is an abbreviation for Individual Retirement Account.
 A Rollover IRA is an account opened to move money from a previous employer’s 401(k).
-If you’ve already opened an IRA, you can consider transferring the funds there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of your previous contributions stays the same.
+If you already have an IRA, you can consider moving the money there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, it may be best to roll money to a Traditional or a Roth IRA.
+This way, you maintain your tax status with the money you have contributed.

 Traditional IRA

-Money deposited into a Traditional IRA are considered to be pre-tax money.
-Your pre-tax money you contributed to your 401(k) will likely be put into a traditional IRA.
+Contributions made to a Traditional IRA may be tax-deductible.
+Your pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-After turning 72, you will have to take out required minimum distributions regardless of whether or not you are still in the workforce.
+When you turn 72, you will be obligated to take out required minimum distributions regardless of whether or not you are still in the workforce.

 Roth IRA

-Contributions to Roth IRAs are made with after-tax money, so there is no immediate tax benefit.
-The benefit is that you do not pay taxes when you withdraw the money.
-Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
-At any time you can access the money you’ve invested without tax consequences, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
-Different from Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Contributions to Roth IRAs are made with money you already paid taxes on, so there is no immediate tax benefit.
+The benefit is that Roth IRA money grows tax-free.
+Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
+At any time you can withdraw the contributions you make without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
+Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

-You can open an IRA with many banks or any brokerage firm in St. Louis Hills, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.
+You can open an IRA with many banks or any brokerage firm in St. Louis Hills, MO, however many come with varying fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find the best fit for you.

 4. Cash Out.

-This last option is typically not advisable unless you are in urgent need of money now.
+This final option is almost never advisable unless you are in urgent need of money now.
 You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This could result in a large amount of your savings going towards taxes and not into your pocket.
+This could result in a large amount of your withdrawal going towards taxes and not into your back account.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.

 Indirect vs. Direct 401(k) Rollovers in St. Louis Hills, MO